-The trees around us are extremely important and have always been necessary for improving the human condition and their very existence.
-It's not too hard to believe that without trees we humans would not exist on this beautiful planet.
+The trees around us are extremely important and have always been necessary for improving the human condition - both during its life and after harvest.
+It is not a stretch to believe that without trees we humans would not exist on this beautiful planet.
 In fact, some claim can be made that our mother's and father's ancestors climbed trees - another debate for another site.

 So, trees are essential to life as we know it and are the ground troops making up an environmental frontline.
 Our existing forests and the trees we plant work in tandem to make a better world.

 At the very beginning of our human experience, trees were considered sacred and honorable: oaks were worshiped by the European Druids, redwoods a part of American Indian ritual, baobabs a part of African tribal life, to the Chinese the ginkgo link and monkey puzzles to the Chilean Pehuenche.
 Romans and scholars during the Middle Ages venerated trees in their literature.

 The modern human community has other, more practical reasons to admire and honor trees.
 Here is a short list of reasons trees are necessary for improving our worldly condition.

 1. Trees Produce OxygenLet's face it, we could not exist as we do if there were no trees.
 A mature leafy tree produces as much oxygen in a season as 10 people inhale in a year.
 What many people don't realize is the forest also acts as a giant filter that cleans the air we breath.